 Since R1 2018, you can add a new folder in all the dialog controls with the New Folder button.
 The created folder enters edit mode in all Layout View Modes.

 In order to edit the selected file/folder, you can press the F2 key.
 Alternatively, you can click on the TextBlock which holds the file/folder name in all layouts except the Details layout where you can click on the cell holding the file/folder name.
-If you try to add a reserved character in a file/folder name, you will receive the warning illustrated in Figure 3:
+If you try to add a reserved character in a file/folder name, you will receive the warning illustrated below.

-Trying to change the file extension prompts the message box shown in Figure 4:
+Trying to change the file extension prompts the message box shown below.

 As of R1 2018 RadFileDialogs has a ContextMenu.
 The well-known ContextMenu used in Windows is used for this purpose.
 It is available for the RadListBox, RadTreeView and RadGridView components used in the Main Pane.